sytolk/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/08-leveraging-docker-in-liferay-workspace.markdown

         liferay.workspace.docker.image.liferay=liferay/portal:7.1.1-ga2

-2. Run the following command from your workspace's root folder:
+2. Run the following command from your workspace's root folder: (In workspace Gradle plugin there is no createDockerContainer task ??)

         ./gradlew createDockerContainer